 If you are the loved one of a grieving individual, understanding the stages in this process is an important place to start.
 There are also many genuine things you can do to show your love and help.

 The stages of grief

 Did you know there are five stages in the grieving process?
-Becoming familiar with them and what they entail will help you support your loved one has they work through their grief.
+Becoming familiar with them and what they entail will help you support your loved one as they work through their grief.

-Denial is the first stage.
+- Denial is the first stage.
 This may involve your loved one becoming numb to their feelings.
-They might even be refusing to accept their new reality.
+They might even refuse to accept their new reality.

-And finally, acceptance eventually will come.
+- And finally, acceptance eventually will come.
 This is the final stage.
-However, these stages go in different orders for each person.
+However, these stages go in a different order for each person.
 And some last longer than others.